 Step VI.
 Establish a Budget and Deadlines

-After you have reserved a facility, create an event budget (click here for a sample).
+After you have reserved a facility, create an event budget (click here for more information on club funding).
 Be sure to include all expenditures which the event may incur.

 Next, establish deadlines for completing tasks.
 A checklist format typically is the most effective way to do this.
-A sample program planning checklist can be found in Here.
+A sample program planning checklist can be found here.

 Now that your event is over, you're done, right?